danbev/learning-knative/README.md

 These sidcars also allow for collecting metric about communication so that other services can be added to monitor or take actions based on changes to the network.
+The sidecar will do things like service discovery, load balancing, rate limiting, circuit breaking, retry, etc.
+So if serviceA want to call serviceB, serviceA will talk to its local sidecar proxy which will take care of calling serviceB, where ever that serviceB might be at the current time.
+So there services them are decoupled from each other and also don't have to be concerned with networking, they just communicate with the local sidecar proxy.

 Note that we have only been talking about communication between services and not communication with the outside world (outside of the service network/mesh).